weijianzhg/EvolvingGraphDatasets/traffic/README.md

 * Description:

-This data series provides average journey time, speed and traffic flow information for 15-minute periods since April 2009 on all morotways and 'A' roads managed by the Highways Agency, known as the Strategic Road Network, in England.
+This data series provides average journey time, speed and traffic flow information for 15-minute periods on all motorways and 'A' roads managed by the Highways Agency, known as the Strategic Road Network, in England.

 Journey times and speeds are estimated using a combination of sources, including Automatic Number Plate Recognition (ANPR) cameras,